ChenJiaoyan/OntoStreamLearn/predictive_reasoning/README.md

 smog\_ontology/: codes for ontology modeling and reasoning, including the TBox (Smog.owl) we designed for the air quality application.

-smog\_learning/: codes for machine learning, prediction and experiments.
+smog\_learning/: codes for machine learning, prediction and experiments for the air quality forecasting context.